ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 Applying these rules:

 - The root keys `name`, `username`, `email`, `website` can be represented as type `String`.
 The column `phone_numbers` is an Array primitive of type `Array(String)`, with `dob` and `id` type `Date` and `UInt32` respectively.
-- New keys will not be be added to the `address` object (only new address objects) and it can thus be considered **static**.
+- New keys will not be added to the `address` object (only new address objects), and it can thus be considered **static**.
 If we recurse, all of the sub-columns can be considered primitives (and type `String`) except `geo`.
-This is also a static structure with two `Float32` columns `lat` and `lon`.
+This is also a static structure with two `Float32` columns, `lat` and `lon`.
 - The `tags` column is **dynamic**.
 We assume new arbitary tags can be added to this object of any type and structure.
 - The `company` object is **static** and will always contain at most the 3 keys specified.
-The sub keys `name` and `catchPhrase` are of type `String`.
+The subkeys `name` and `catchPhrase` are of type `String`.
 The key `labels` is **dynamic**.
-We assume new arbitary tags can be added to this object.
-Values will always be key value pairs of type string.
+We assume new arbitrary tags can be added to this object.
+Values will always be key-value pairs of type string.

 ## Handling static objects

 We recommend static objects are handled using named tuples i.e. `Tuple`.
 Arrays of objects can be held using arrays of tuples i.e. `Array(Tuple)`.
-Within tuples themselves columns and their respective types should be defined using the same rules.
+Within tuples themselves, columns and their respective types should be defined using the same rules.
 This can result in nested Tuples to represent nested objects as shown below.

-To illustrate this we use the earlier JSON person example, omitting the dynamic objects:
+To illustrate this, we use the earlier JSON person example, omitting the dynamic objects:

 ```json
 {